-Providence recruits go through 'Pain Week' during basic training — five days, one-hundred and twenty hours, of solid drills and exercises, with no breaks to eat or sleep.
-The trainer outright says that the goal of Pain Week is to force any recruit who couldn't handle fighting deadly monsters on a regular basis to quit early ... then walk down the long stairs from Providence's apparantly cliff-top base and somehow get across a freaking desert to the nearest city.
+- Generator Rex: Providence recruits go through 'Pain Week' during basic training — five days, one-hundred and twenty hours, of solid drills and exercises, with no breaks to eat or sleep.
+The trainer outright says that the goal of Pain Week is to force any recruit who couldn't handle fighting deadly monsters on a regular basis to quit early ... then walk down the long stairs from Providence's apparently cliff-top base and somehow get across a freaking desert to the nearest city.
 That's right, even the washouts get a little extra hell.

-Interviewer: "Which animation show was the most rewarding and why?"
+Interviewer: Which animation show was the most rewarding and why?

-Chris Reccardi: "I would have to say Ren and Stimpy.
-But rewarding like getting ten root canals, and then growing new super-teeth later."
+Chris Reccardi: I would have to say Ren and Stimpy.
+But rewarding like getting ten root canals, and then growing new super-teeth later.

-When Samurai Jack asked to be taught to "jump good", the tribe of ape-people he'd befriended tied rocks to all his limbs and a giant boulder to his back, then ran him around the forest performing chores and surmounting obstacles.
+- When Samurai Jack asked to be taught to "jump good", the tribe of ape-people he'd befriended tied rocks to all his limbs and a giant boulder to his back, then ran him around the forest performing chores and surmounting obstacles.
 When he started, he could barely move under the weight; when he finished his training, the stones' removal left him feeling so much lighter that he virtually floated away with the smallest of efforts.